Thousands gather at funeral for 2 Connecticut officers

 EAST HARTFORD, Conn.
 (AP) — Thousands of police officers from around the country gathered in a football stadium in Connecticut on Friday for a joint funeral for two officers who were shot to death in an apparent ambush.

-The service for Bristol officers Dustin DeMonte and Alex Hamzy was set to be held at Pratt & Whitney Stadium at Rentschler Field — the University of Connecticut's 40,000-seat stadium in East Hartford.
-Major highway closures were announced for the processions of the two officers from funeral homes to the stadium.
+The service for Bristol officers Dustin DeMonte and Alex Hamzy was being held at Pratt & Whitney Stadium at Rentschler Field — the University of Connecticut's 40,000-seat stadium in East Hartford.

 DeMonte, Hamzy and Officer Alec Iurato were shot on Oct.
 12 in what police believe was an ambush set up by a 911 call made by the shooter, Nicholas Brutcher.
 Iurato, who survived a gunshot wound to his leg, struggled to get behind a police cruiser and fired a single shot that killed Brutcher.
 Brutcher's brother, Nathan, also was shot and survived.